Code-Institute-Submissions/second-milestone-project-17/README.md

 ### Testing User Stories

+I asked friends and family to play the game as much as they can and tell me their opinion to help me how I can improve it.
+I tested all of the functions manually and used console.logs.
+I also used validators to check potential errors.

 - *Tester 1* - "I wasn't sure when my turn to go actually was as I've never seen this game before."
 - *Tester 2* - "I like the layout.
 Simple but works well."
 - *Tester 3* - "What is this?" :) - "Click on the "i" button then you will see."  then he really liked it.
-He said "I's cool."
+He said "It's cool."
 - *Tester 4* - "There is a sound delay and it is a bit fast for me".
 She used Safari.
 - *Tester 5* - "I really like the colours."

 ### Automated Testing

+I tested some of my functions with Jasmine after completing my JavaScript code.
+I didn't want to spend too much time on Jasmine by using it to test all my functions as I was completely new to JavaScript and Jasmine at the beginning of this project.

 The links to my Jasmine testing suite files are below:
 - HTML test page to run tests from - [indexTest.html](https://github.com/kompeet/second-milestone-project/blob/master/assets/testing/indexTest.html)